William Bovet died of wounds on this day in 1918

 Gazetted 25 July 1893, 1895 Bombay Sappers, Commander, Royal Engineers, Mekran Operation 1898; 1 April 1896 Captain, 1903 in Somaliland, 1904 returned to India.

-Took part in action in Jidvalli and mentioned in despatches.
+He took part in action in Jidvalli and was mentioned in despatches.

-Prior to the war he was Acting Commander, Royal Engineers at Kirkee, then served in Egypt where he served with the Anzac Division and later appointed Commander, Royal Engineers, of the 12th Division at Arras.
-Wounded 30 November 1917.
-Returned to service the following month.
+Prior to the war, he was Acting Commander, Royal Engineers at Kirkee, then served in Egypt where he served with the Anzac Division and was later appointed Commander, Royal Engineers, of the 12th Division at Arras.
+He was wounded 30 November 1917 but returned to service the following month.

-William died at No.3 Casualty Clearing Station, 5 July 1918 from wounds received at Bouzincourt that day.
-He was mentioned in despatches by Field Marshal Sir Douglas Haig for gallant and distinguished service in the field.
+William died at No.3 Casualty Clearing Station, on the evening of 5 July 1918 from wounds received at Bouzincourt that afternoon.
+He was mentioned in Despatches [London Gazettes, 4 Jan.
+1917, and 11 Dec.
+1917) by Field Marshal Sir Douglas Haig, for gallant and distinguished service in the field.

 He is buried in Bagneux British Cemetery, Gezaincourt.